Ask Chef Dennis

 • ¼ cup apple cider vinegar

-• 1 tbsp Gochujang (Korean red pepper paste) *add 1 tbsp more for a spicer sauce
+• 1 tablespoon Gochujang (Korean red pepper paste) *add 1 tablespoon more for a spicer sauce

 Serving Pork